-As the world starts recovering from the coronavirus (COVID-19) disease, the infrastructure of everyday life spaces needs to be reexamined.
+As the world is recovering from the coronavirus pandemic, the infrastructure of everyday life spaces needs to be reexamined.
 This is a new challenge for many: designers, engineers and architects have never had to consider contagion in such depth before.
-However, for society to get back to a "new normal" and guarantee safe spaces - such as shops, schools, offices or transportation - for citizens, employees and customers, organization owners must ensure safety through different measures.
+However, for society to guarantee safe spaces - such as shops, schools, offices or transportation - for citizens, employees and customers, organization owners must ensure safety through different measures.

 In order to design safe spaces, engineers must be able to determine accurately the transport of pathogens from coughs or sneezes within an enclosed area, and consider the possible deposition of such pathogens on contaminated surfaces, as well as air handling and filtration systems efficiency against such pathogens.

 Leveraging simulation enables the analysis of the contamination risks and helps to design palliative measures: Dassault Systèmes has developed an “Outcome-Based Services” approach where our engineers collect data for customers without the resources or experience to run the simulations and analyses in-house as a service.
 Customers focus on their challenges and inputs and Dassault Systèmes experts run simulations and provide Customers with valuable and operational results.

 Download our whitepaper to learn more.

 In these challenging times, our tools and technologies have helped our customers successfully overcome the COVID-19 challenges challenges in building design, transportation and aerospace.
 We can offer our customers the ability to minimize the risk of contamination by creating a virtual twin of the entire workspace or passenger interior to simulate the airflow from the ventilation system and the transport of potentially contaminated droplets.

 With a virtual twin in place, we present our customers with a range of key solutions to address critical operational needs including:

 Using virtual simulation to validate air quality concerns and better address workplace/passenger safety